Do you know about Gas Tank Fire Risk

 Currently, the probe covers roughly 5.1 million vehicles and has paid special attention to SUV’s gas tanks, which are known to be damaged in rear-impact crashes, causing fires.

-The agency says 15 people have died in 26 Grand Cherokee fires.
+The agency says 15 people have died in 26 Grand Cherokee gas tank fires.

 The Jeeps included in the investigation are the1993 to 2004 Grand Cherokees as well as 1993-2001 Cherokees and 2002-2007 Liberty sport utility vehicles.

-So far, none of the Jeeps have been recalled, but a further investigation by the NHTSA could lead to it if they find the vehicles present “an unreasonable risk to safety.”
+So far, none of the Jeeps have been recalled, but a further investigation by the NHTSA could lead to it if they find the vehicles present “an unreasonable risk to safety.”.
+You should monitor this is for notice of additional gas tank fires risk

 Chrysler, which manufactures the Jeeps, responded by saying the Jeeps meet safety regulations and the rear-impact fires are rare.